Crisis Communication: What do your employees want to know during this crisis?

-You need to approach the situation with empathy.
-Here in this article, we’re covering 5 things your employees will want to know and how you can handle it:
+Initially, you need to approach the situation with empathy.
+For this reason, we’re covering 5 things your employees will want to know and how you can handle it:

 1. Is their job impacted?

 In challenging times, you inevitably need to change your regular workflow and operations.
-And your employes will have so many questions about how this will impact their job activities.
+Subsequently, your employees will have so many questions about how this will impact their job activities.
 For example, if you’re planning to change the working hours or some of your clients are reducing their workloads, share this with your team in the first place.

 Uncertainty can be truly toxic and a big demotivator for everyone.
-If you’re making modifications to your resourcing, it’s another important touchpoint to be discussed with your employees.
-Your communication during this period undoubtedly needs to be with authenticity, transparency, and empathy.
+Therefore, if you’re making modifications to your resourcing, it’s another important touch point to be discussed with your employees.
+Under those circumstances, your crisis communication during this period undoubtedly needs to be with authenticity, transparency, and empathy.

 2. How the business is coping with the crisis?

 Your leadership during these times requires you to be transparent in communicating near-term challenges.
-The performance of your business has to be presented in a similar manner as you’re presenting it under normal circumstances.
-If the business is struggling – your employees need to be aware and prepared.
+Even so, you need to present your business performance in a similar manner as you’re presenting it under normal circumstances.
+With this intention, if the business is struggling – your employees need to be aware and prepared.